cdtalley/Data-Science-Portfolio/IMPROVEMENTS.md

 ### 3. Interpretability (XAI)

 - **SHAP**
-  Add a short “Model interpretability” section in 1–2 notebooks (e.g. Bankruptcy, Churn) using `shap.TreeExplainer` for tree models or `shap.KernelExplainer` for others; `shap.summary_plot` and `shap.force_plot` for one-off explanations.
-Keeps the narrative “why does the model say this?”.
+  Add a short "Model interpretability" section in 1–2 notebooks (e.g. Bankruptcy, Churn) using `shap.TreeExplainer` for tree models or `shap.KernelExplainer` for others; `shap.summary_plot` and `shap.force_plot` for one-off explanations.
+Keeps the narrative "why does the model say this?".
 - **Feature importance**
   For tree models, use built-in `feature_importances_` plus a bar plot; mention that SHAP gives instance-level and more consistent attributions.